wpilibsuite/frc-docs/source/docs/software/vision-processing/apriltag/apriltag-intro.rst

    .. tab:: Tag Detection

       .. image:: images/tag_detection.png
+         :alt: Image with AprilTag data decoded into a target identification number.

       Now that we have one or more regions of pixels which we believe to be a valid AprilTag, we need to identify which tag we are looking at.
 This is done by "decoding" the pattern of light and dark squares on the inside.